-Trade funds are a big investment for manufacturers, which is one big reason why manufacturers purchase retail analytics – to make sure they are getting a healthy return on their investment.
-But if you don’t have a bottomless budget, how can you use retail analytics to make sure you’re getting the most out of your trade promotions?
-And if you do invest in trade promotions, how do you know how much to invest, and with whom?
+If you don’t have a bottomless budget, how can you use retail data analytics to make sure you’re getting the most out of your trade promotions?
+And if you do invest in trade promotions, how do you know how much to invest to meet demand, and with whom?

-Essentially, any investment a CPG manufacturer makes to increase demand for their products could be considered “trade spend”.
-Especially as e-commerce and digital advertising has matured, the list of what could be considered “trade spend” has grown much longer than it used to be.
+Trade spend refers to any investment a CPG manufacturer makes to increase demand for their products.
+As eCommerce and digital advertising has matured, the list of what could be considered “trade spend” has grown much longer than it used to be.
 For our purposes, this article focuses on retail trade spending on in-store promotions.

-Trade promotions are commonly employed for new brands or items.
-Small CPG manufacturers can pursue any number of ways to raise brand awareness – social media campaigns, influencer marketing, SEO – but when it comes to brick and mortar retail strategy, nothing proves as tried and true as an investment in a good old fashioned trade promotion like a display or feature.
+Trade promotions are commonly employed for new brands or items to get their name and products in front of customers.
+Small CPG manufacturers can pursue any number of ways to raise brand awareness.
+This includes social media campaigns, influencer marketing, SEO, and more.
+But, when it comes to brick and mortar retail strategy, nothing proves as effective as an investment in a good old-fashioned trade promotion like a display or feature.

 Maybe you’ve got great brand awareness in the Northeast, but nobody in the Midwest has ever heard of you: sounds like it’s time to invest in a trade promotion!
 Or, maybe you’ve got significant distribution and strong velocity at a couple niche healthy food retailers, but you want to improve sales at more mass market retailers.
 Sounds like it’s time to reach new audiences with a trade promotion.

-Start with the fundamentals.
+Start with the fundamentals, the types of data your brand should be measuring.
 This is where your POS (point-of-sale, or retail measurement) data comes in really handy.
 You need to break down your total sales to see what factors are truly driving a bump in total dollars or units sold – do you have your retail partner to thank for that trade promotion?
 Or would that increase have happened anyway?